grokkingrust/grokkingrust.github.com/_posts/2020-12-04-rust-is-expression-based-language-but.md

 > "Expressions do not include ending semicolons.
 If you add a semicolon to the end of an expression, you turn it into a statement, which will then not return a value.
 Keep this in mind as you explore function return values and expressions next."

 Now that makes sense, but again there are subtlities.
-I _think_ that because Rust is explicitly memory-safe, it's not happy with you having things being retured from expressions willy-nilly
+I _think_ that because Rust is explicitly memory-safe, it's not happy with you having things with memory footprints being retured from expressions willy-nilly.
+Hence the semi-colons almost everywhere, apart in the final lines of blocks and functions etc.

-[My error when I make the block return the output from a statement....]

-"statements don’t evaluate to a value, which is expressed by (), an empty tuple" "Expressions can be part of statements: in Listing 3-1, the 6 in the statement let y = 6; is an expression that evaluates to the value 6.
-Calling a function is an expression.
-Calling a macro is an expression.
-The block that we use to create new scopes, {}, is an expression"

 # One final point of note
 Interestingly, when we try and compile our first code example we also get an exciting nugged of info in the error output: